 It’s also sometimes called an “invisible seam” owing to the fact you can't actually see where the stitches have been made.

-This technique is very popular amongst seamstresses and designers because of the lovely finish it provides.
-The clothes appear more sophisticated and more carefully crafted because there’s no visible thread holding the pieces together.
+The French seam technique is very popular amongst seamstresses and designers because of the lovely finish it provides.
+The clothes appear more sophisticated and more carefully crafted because there's no visible thread holding the pieces together.
+Furthermore, it makes for a much stronger seam because it is folded over on itself and doubled.

 It makes the work very professional-looking.
 However, anyone can learn how to do the French seam.
 It requires more patience than your typical seam.
 In fact, a French seam needs to be worked on twice.